 Fillers can be used for enhancing facial features including the cheeks, thin lips, circles under the eyes, smokers lines, aging sagging and wrinkles.
 Some examples of fillers include high and low cross-linked Restylane®, Belotero®, and Juvederm® Voluma but newer injectables are always on the horizon.
-Dr. Amato has been injecting facial fillers for over 15 years and has been an instructor and lecturer on latest technologies including treatment of complications related to fillers.
+Dr. Amato and Dr. Somogyi have been injecting facial fillers for over 15 years and has been an instructor and lecturer on latest technologies including treatment of complications related to fillers.
 Treatment can often be offered on the same day as your consultation with immediate results.
 Bruising and swelling can last for a few days but is usually minimal.
 Occasionally, inflammation, allergic reaction, nodules or infection can result, but these side effects are rare.
 Many of these injectables can be reversible.
 Dermal fillers can be applied to many areas of the face including lower eyelids, lips, midface, and around the mouth and eyes to create a natural, more youthful appearance.

 With the aging face, the descent of the cheeks and skin laxity on the lower lids create a puffy lower eyelid and/or a deep groove below the puffiness resulting in a sunken, tired, or older appearance to the lower eyelid.
 Dermal fillers are an easy office procedure that can provide immediate improvement of the deep circles under the eye creating a more youthful, refreshed appearance in minutes.
 Downtime can result for a few days from bruising or swelling.
 A combination of skin care, fillers, laser Co2 resurfacing, fillers or surgery are options to improve the lower eyelids or tear trough region.
-Consultation with an eyelid specialist such as Dr. Amato can help guide you to choose the right procedure best suited to your needs with realistic expectations for a safe and natural result.
-Dr. Amato offers same day treatments and no consultation fee for these patients.
+Consultation with an eyelid specialist such as Dr. Amato and Dr. Somogyi can help guide you to choose the right procedure best suited to your needs with realistic expectations for a safe and natural result.
+We offer same day treatments and no consultation fee for these patients.

 TCA (Trichloroacetic acid) is the active ingredient in a chemical peel that is one of the gold standards for skin rejuvenation.
 It can be applied to the hands, face, and neck to improve skin’s appearance, reduce fine lines and fade sun and age discolorations.
-Dr. Amato offers a 25% peel, which is considered a medium concentration, which she feels provides safe, effective results.
+Dr. Amato and Dr. Somogyi offer a 25% peel, which is considered a medium concentration, which she feels provides safe, effective results.
 For better long-lasting results following a TCA peel, it is recommended to prepare the skin before the treatment.
 This will allow deeper penetration and can also help speed up the recovery time and lower the risk of skin discoloration.
 Six weeks to a month before the TCA peel, begin with a daily application of Retina-A, glycolic acid, and bleaching agents.
 Retina-A will induce shedding of the dead superficial layers of skin and will later allow the TCA peel to penetrate more deeply.
 Retina-A will also stimulate the skin to regenerate and heal faster.
 Alpha Hydroxyl Acids (AHA), such as glycolic acid, will enhance the effects by removing the most superficial skin layer, enabling the TCA to penetrate deeper.
 Dark skin is at increased risk for developing blotchy skin discoloration of the after TCA peel.
 Bleaching agents can be used before and after the TCA peel to reduce this problem.
 If a TCA peel is performed without proper preparation the results may not be optimal, recovery may be longer, and the risk of skin discoloration is greater.
 Additionally, it is crucial to avoid overexposure to the sun for a few weeks prior to the treatment.

 - What is the TCA peel procedure?
 A TCA peel can be applied in an office setting or during eyelid or facial surgery.
 Once it is applied, there is a burning, tingling sensation.
 Once it has reached the desired depth, a neutralizer such as iced saline (or baking soda in water) is used to stop the effect of the TCA and provide relief.
 A white frosting may occur on the skin.
 Usually, the face will return to its normal color within an hour of the treatment, and the client is supplied with given an ointment to apply.
 There should be no discomfort after the procedure is over.